lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 <hello-world name="Laurent"></hello-world>
 ```

-Instead of using a class that extends the ``HTMLElement`` class (or any other valid specific element class), we want the second argument to be a generator function.
+Instead of using a class that extends the ``HTMLElement`` class (or any other valid built-in element class), we want the second argument to be a generator function.
 This means our custom ``define`` would need to turn the generator into a class.

 ```javascript
 const define = (tag, gen) => {